krpovmu/DeltaDebugging/README.md

 # DeltaDebugging Alloy

-# Implementation of Automated Delta Debugging Algorithm to find MUS on Alloy Models
+# Implementation of Automated Delta Debugging Algorithm to find MUS on Unsat Alloy Models

 ## Overview
 This repository contains the Java implementation of the Automated Delta Debugging Algorithm, as described in the academic paper titled "[Yesterday, My Program Worked.
 Today, It Does Not, Why?]".
-This algorithm focuses on isolating the minimal failure-inducing input in a Alloy model.
+This algorithm focuses on isolating the minimal failure-inducing input in an unsat alloy model.

 ## Authors of the Paper
 - [Andreas Zeller]